-Although the Institute of Vision and Optics was only recently established, it actually started operating in 1987 under the name EMMO (Laboratory of Transplants and Eye Microsurgery).
+Although the Laboratory of Vision and Optics (LVO) was only recently established, it actually started operating in 1987 under the name EMMO (Laboratory of Transplants and Eye Microsurgery).
 Following a donation by Theodore Vardinoyiannis in 1989, EMMO purchases its initial equipment and is renamed into VEIC (Vardinoyiannion Eye Institute of Crete).
 During the last decade VEIC had developed highly important research activities, especially in the fields of refractive surgery and eye vision, which attracted the interest of the international ophthalmologic and optometric community.
-VEIC is part of the Department of Neurology and Sensory Organs of the University of Crete, School of Medicine and is directed by the Professor of Ophthalmology, Ioannis Pallikaris.
+VEIC today is one of the Laboratories of LVO, University if Crete School of Medicine.

 The Institute education activities commence at VEIC in 1989 with the organization of the Aegean Retina and Aegean Cornea international conferences.
 In 1999 the specialization seminars (Mini Fellowships) in refractive surgery commence and the International Ophthalmology Training Centre (IOTC) is founded.
 In 2003 the operation of the intradepartmental postgraduate program of studies entitled “OPTICS AND VISION” commences, with the participation of the University of Crete Departments of Medicine, Physics and Mathematics.

-In 2005, following a decision of the University of Crete Senate, the Institute of Optics and Vision is established which coordinates the aforementioned activities and offers support through common support departments.
-Some of the support departments are the laboratories of electrophysiology, vision ergonomics, histology, eye imaging, as well as the laboratory of micro-engineering and the administrative services department.
+In 2005, the University of Crete Senate, expresses its will and strong interest for the establishmnet of an Institute of Optics and Vision which will coordinate the aforementioned activities.
+Some of the support departments that were proposed included laboratories of electrophysiology, vision ergonomics, histology, eye imaging, as well as a laboratory of micro-engineering as well as administration department.